HearthSim/hearthsim.info/_posts/2015-08-28-The-Grand-Tournament-Card-Pack-Opening.md

 ![Dust value per pack](/media/tgt-packs-dust-avg-graph.png)

 We found that after opening 100 to 150 packs, the median crafting value of a pack plummets below its disenchant value; the majority of packs beyond the first hundred will be nearly worthless.
-However, the average value of these later packs remains relatively high because of the extremely high crafting value of golden cards--*WHAT!?
+However, the average value of these later packs remains relatively high because of the extremely high crafting value of golden cards—*WHAT!?
 GOLDEN LEGENDARY!*

 This scatter plot shows the possible value of each pack for 300 TGT packs starting from a collection with no TGT cards.
 The golden points are packs whose crafting value is contributed *entirely* by gold cards, meaning there were no new non-gold cards in the pack.